jhpyle/docassemble/_docs/installation.md

 The installation instructions in this section assume you are installing **docassemble** into a 64 bit [Debian]/[Ubuntu] environment (not using [Docker]).

 However, **docassemble** has been developed to be operating-system-independent.
-If you can install the dependencies, and you know what you're doing, you should be able to get **docassemble** to run on any operating system, with appropriate adjustments to the [configuration].  **docassemble** has not been tested on Mac or Windows, but all the dependencies are likely to be available for installation on those platforms.
+If you can install the dependencies, and you know what you're doing, you should be able to get **docassemble** to run on any operating system, with appropriate adjustments to the [configuration].  **docassemble** has not been tested on Mac or Windows, but all the dependencies are likely to be available for native installation on those platforms.
 (E.g., see [MacTex] for LaTeX on Mac, and [MiKTeX] for LaTeX on Windows.)
+However, it would probably take a lot of time to figure this out, any why bother, when you can install **docassemble** on a Mac or PC using [Docker]?.

 For instructions on installing **docassemble** in a multi-server arrangement, see the [scalability] section.